SafetyMap

 Staying in Bornova: common questions

-Bornova currently has a travel score of 64/100 in Izmir, which makes it a mixed options for travelers.
+Bornova has a safety score of 71/100 in Izmir.
+That makes it a generally solid option.